gwdg/vagrant-docker/README.md

 ==================

 You can link to other dockerimages or at volumes or forwared ports etc by editing your Dockerenv inside your project (See: http://docs.vagrantup.com/v2/docker/configuration.html)

+If you want to forward some ports to your host you must also specify this in ./docker-host/Vagrantfile